guilleacq/genova-game-php/README.md

 ### Editing Profile
 - Click "My Profile" to view and edit your information
-- You can change your nickname, bio, country, major, Instagram handle, and avatar color
+- You can change your bio, country, major, Instagram handle, and avatar color

 ## Technical Details